-Justice Steven Chong was appointed Judge of Appeal of the Supreme Court on 1 April 2017.
+Justice Steven Chong was appointed Judge of Appeal of the Supreme Court on 1 April 2017 (since re-designated Justice of the Court of Appeal).

 He received his Bachelor of Laws (Honours) from the National University of Singapore in 1982.